paperless-ngx/paperless-ngx/README.md

 These features will make it into the application at some point, sorted by priority.

-- **Adding text to PDF documents.** I've seen there are libraries that do this for you.
+- **Adding a text layer to ocr'ed PDF documents.** I've seen there are libraries that do this for you.
 - **More search.** The search backend is incredibly versatile and customizable.
 Searching is the most important feature of this project and thus, I want to implement things like:
   - Group and limit search results by correspondent, show “more from this” links in the results.
   - Ability to search for “Similar documents” in the search results